btzy/lieuzhenghong.com/explorations/forest_exploration/a-market-based-mechanism-to-preserve-indonesia's-forests.md

 Of course, this works with any resource that we want to preserve, not just Indonesia's forests.
-You can even sell tickets on areas where the land has _already_ been cut down, and pay out iff the land gets reforested
+You can even sell tickets on areas where the land has _already_ been cut down, and pay out iff the land gets reforested.
+To handle the issues of escrow, we could do it on the blockchain.

 Have I missed something?
 Interested in implementing this?
 Send me a message, please.